top of page

 The main ideas are relevant and answer the question while the sub-ideas go into more detailed and extend and develop the main ideas.

-This article is taken from my IELTS Writing Task 2 course, which is a series of articles with accompanying exercises to improve your understanding of this task.
-To go to the original course page with exercises and activities go here.
+This article is taken from my IELTS Writing Task 2 exercise page, which is a series of articles with accompanying exercises to improve your understanding of this task.
+To go to the original page with exercises and activities go here.

 bottom of page